istyn/ReactD3/README.md

 # ReactD3
-reactJS and D3 interactive charts
+Bootstrapped reactJS project with a simple D3 bar chart.